 Step 3: Choose type and size

-The choices for type are SSD and HDD.
-SSD stands for Solid State Drive, and utilizes tiny memory cells to store information.
-This system requires no moving parts and thus read and write speeds are much higher on SSD backed drives compared to HDD.
-HDD stands for Hard Disk Drive, and is a traditional platter style drive with data encoded onto a magnetic film on a rotating disk.
+SSD utilizes tiny memory cells to store information.
+This system requires no moving parts, so read and write speeds are much higher on SSD-backed drives compared to HDD.
+HDD, or Hard Disk Drive, is a traditional platter-style drive with data encoded on to a magnetic film on a rotating disk.

-What this means is that for disk intensive workloads, or where latency is a concern, SSD should be chosen.
+SSD is best for disk-intensive workloads, or where read-write latency is a concern.
 This maximizes performance for anything needing to interact with the drive.
-For deep storage, workloads where access time is not a concern, or budget conscious deploys, HDD may be a better choice.
+HDD is preferable for deep storage and workloads where access time is not a concern, or for more budget-conscious deployments.

-For size, there are a few presets available, or you can choose any size between 100-1000 GB by selecting Custom on the left side, and entering the size that you want.
+You can choose the volume size from the presets available, or you can create a volume of any size between 100 and 1000 GB by selecting Custom on the left side and entering the size that you want in gigabytes.

 Step 4: Review and confirm creation

-After you select the size and type of volume, the final step is to review and confirm your settings.
-The review section shows the region, size, type, and name of your volume along with the monthly cost.
-If everything appears to be in order, click SPINUP VOLUME.
-After the volume is ready, you can attach it to a server.
+After you select the size and type of volume, review and confirm your settings.
+The review section displays the selected attributes for your volume along with the monthly cost.
+If everything looks right, click SPINUP VOLUME.
+After the volume status changes from creating to available, you can attach it to any server in the same project.